As with any investment, capital is at risk.

 Claire Shaw is a portfolio director and plays a prominent role in servicing Scottish Mortgage’s UK shareholder base.
 Before joining in 2019, she spent over a decade as a fund manager with a focus on managing European equity portfolios for a global client base.
 With a background in analysing companies and communicating investment ideas, Claire is also responsible for creating engaging content that makes the Scottish Mortgage portfolio accessible to all its shareholders.
 Beyond that, she works closely with the managers, meeting with portfolio companies and conducting in-depth portfolio discussions with shareholders.

-This communication was produced and approved at the time stated and may not have been updated subsequently.
+This content was produced and approved at the time stated and may not have been updated subsequently.
 It represents views held at the time of production and may not reflect current thinking.
+Read our Legal and regulatory information for further details.

 This content does not constitute, and is not subject to the protections afforded to, independent research.
 Baillie Gifford and its staff may have dealt in the investments concerned.
 The views expressed are not statements of fact and should not be considered as advice or a recommendation to buy, sell or hold a particular investment.